Invariance and naturality of knot lattice homology and homotopy

 \begin{definition} Given a topological space \(X\) and a subspace \(Y\), we have that a \emph{regular neighborhood \(N\) of \(Y\)} is a closed neighborhood of \(Y\) in \(X\) so that there exists a map \(\pi: \bou N \to X\) where \(N\) is homeomorphic to the mapping cylinder of \(\pi\). \end{definition} Regular neighborhoods generalize the idea of tubular neighborhoods to the singular setting, and in the case where \(X\) is a point, we have that regular neighborhoods are cone-like.

-Generalized algebraic knots combine aspects of both links of normal complex surface singularities and algebraic links, and thus we will first cover the relevant ideas in those contexts.
+Generalized algebraic knots combine aspects of both links of normal complex surface singularities and algebraic links, and we will first cover the relevant material in the context of links of normal complex surface singularities before adding the additional structure of a complex curve to give a knot.
 In each context, we will cover what the relevant link of singularity is and what is required of a resolution of a singularity.
 Relevant to the context of how a generalized algebraic knot is presented for knot lattice homology, we cover how to represent said resolutions using plumbing graphs.
-In preparation for the proof of invariance, we discuss what moves are allowed on said plumbing graphs and that minimal plumbing resolutions exist in each context.
+In preparation for the proof of invariance, we discuss what moves are allowed on said plumbing graphs and the role minimal resolutions play in each context.